Digital Humanities Studio - Watson 302

 We welcome your ideas and suggestions.
 If you would like to propose a workshop, interest group, learning session, collaboration, or other event or project, please contact us and we will work with you to set it up or connect you with someone who can assist you.

-Where is the Watson 410A Digital Humanities Studio located?
+Where is the Watson 302 Digital Humanities Studio located?

-The collaboration space is located on the 4th floor of Watson Library, on the northwest side of the building, next to the graduate and faculty study lounge.
-Enter through the glass doors of the Graduate and Faculty Study Lounge and continue into the lounge.
-Watson 410 will be through the door on your right.
+The collaboration space is located on the 3rd floor of Watson Library, on the west side of the building, next to the cafe area near the entrance to the building.

 What technology is available?